 A dropped kerb or vehicle access request allows you to access your driveway from across the pavement.

 It is an offence to drive across a footpath to access your drive without our consent.
 It may cause damage to the footpath or the services underneath.

 Before you apply, you must read the application for a dropped kerb guidance and:

 - check the location of the crossover required at your property against the safety criteria

-- ensure that no tree trunk exists within 1m of the proposed crossing
+- ensure that no tree trunk exists within one metre of the proposed crossing

-- ensure that no utility apparatus or street furniture exists within 1m of the proposed crossover
+- ensure that no utility apparatus or street furniture exists within one metre of the proposed crossover

 If we refuse your application because it does not meet the criteria, you will not receive a refund.
 We will only consider refunds in exceptional circumstances.

 For advice about your application, email [email protected].

 The following types of access cost £380 each: